Prices may be above face value

 All-time meetings across all competitions

-Nottingham Forest and Manchester United have contested 114 matches across all competitions, with their history spanning over a century of English football.
-While Manchester United hold the advantage in the overall record, Forest's recent victories have rekindled memories of their successful periods when these clubs competed on equal terms.
+Nottingham Forest and Manchester United have contested around 116 matches across all competitions, with a history spanning more than a century of English football.
+While Manchester United hold the advantage in the overall record, Forest's recent results have rekindled memories of the periods when these clubs competed on equal terms.

 • Nottingham Forest wins: 36